zilishen/documentation/content/nms/nim/about/templates/config-templates.md

 ## Target

-A target in the context of NGINX configuration templates refers to the location where the generated configuration is applied.
-Targets can be individual NGINX instances, groups of instances managed as an instance group, or a staged configuration that can be tested and validated before being deployed to production environments.
+A target refers to the specific NGINX server instance, instance group, or staged config where a template (base or augment) is intended to be applied.
+It's the designated location or context within which the generated configuration will be active and operational.

 There are three types of targets: